West Nile virus

 West Nile virus is a disease spread by mosquitoes.
 The condition ranges from mild to severe.

-Although many people are bitten by mosquitoes that carry West Nile virus, most do not know they've been infected.
+Although many people are bitten by mosquitoes that carry West Nile virus, most do not know they have been infected.

 Risk factors for developing a more severe form of West Nile virus include:

-- Conditions that weaken the immune system, such as HIV, organ transplants, and recent chemotherapy
+- Conditions that weaken the immune system, such as HIV/AIDS, organ transplants, and recent chemotherapy

 - Older or very young age